huggingface/blog/gemma2.md

 Gemma 2 has many similarities with the first iteration.
 It has a context length of 8192 tokens and uses Rotary Position Embedding (RoPE).
 There are four main advances in Gemma 2 compared to the original Gemma:

-- Sliding window attention: Interleave sliding window and full-quadratic attention for quality generation.
+- [Sliding window attention](#sliding-window-attention): Interleave sliding window and full-quadratic attention for quality generation.
-- Logit soft-capping prevents logits from growing excessively by scaling them to a fixed range, improving training.
+- [Logit soft-capping](#soft-capping-and-attention-implementations): Prevents logits from growing excessively by scaling them to a fixed range, improving training.
-- Knowledge Distillation: Leverage a larger teacher model to train a smaller model (for the 9B model).
+- [Knowledge Distillation](#knowledge-distillation): Leverage a larger teacher model to train a smaller model (for the 9B model).
-- Model Merging: Combines two or more LLMs into a single new model
+- [Model Merging](#model-merging): Combines two or more LLMs into a single new model

 Gemma 2 was trained on [Google Cloud TPU (27B on v5p](https://cloud.google.com/blog/products/ai-machine-learning/introducing-cloud-tpu-v5p-and-ai-hypercomputer?hl=en), [9B on TPU v4)](https://cloud.google.com/tpu/docs/v4) using [JAX](https://jax.readthedocs.io/en/latest/quickstart.html) and [ML Pathways](https://blog.google/technology/ai/introducing-pathways-next-generation-ai-architecture/).
 Gemma 2 Instruct has been optimized for dialogue applications and trained on a mix of synthetic and human-generated prompt-response pairs using Supervised Fine-Tuning (SFT), Distillation from a larger model, Reinforcement Learning from Human Feedback (RLHF) using a reward model oriented more towards conversational capabilities and model merging models using WARP to improve overall performance.